Chatra (umbrella)

 The Buddha under a chatra inscribed "Gift of Abhayamira in 154 GE", Gupta art from the reign of Kumaragupta II, now held by the Sarnath Museum.

 The chatra or chhatra, also known under various translations including the ceremonial, state, royal, or holy umbrella or parasol, is a symbol of royal and imperial power and sanctity in Indian art and a symbol of holiness in Hinduism, Jainism, and Buddhism.
 There are also various specific forms, including 3-, 7-, 8-, and 9-tiered chatra and the bejewelled chatraratna.

 India and Tibet

 In India, the chatra was an ancient symbol of kingship and emperorship, representing both kingly power and righteousness.
 In particular, it is employed in depictions of chakravartis, the supposed holy emperors over the entire earth.
-It is also reckoned one of the ashtamangala, the eight holy symbols of enlightened sages and buddhas, in Digambar Jainism, Vajrayana Buddhism, and other Dharmic faiths.
+It is also reckoned as one of the ashtamangala, the eight holy symbols of enlightened sages and buddhas, in Digambar Jainism, Vajrayana Buddhism, and other Dharmic faiths.

 In Hindu mythology, Chatra can itself be recognized as a deity, yidam, and ishta-devata.
 More often, it is an emblem of various gods including Varuna, Ganesha (particularly during Ganesh Chaturthi), Revanta, Surya, Vishnu in his Vamana avatar, and Vishvakarman.

 In the chakra systems of Dharmic faiths and traditional Indian and Tibetan medicine, the chatra is used as a symbol of the sahasrara, the crown chakra.

 A chatra crowning Vāsudeva-Krishna on a coin of Agathocles of Bactria, c.